colophonemes/fairdraw/README.md

 # Fairdraw

 Node.js command-line tool for determining a fair ordering of participants.
-Use as an overengineered way to drawing lots/short straws.
+Use as an overengineered way to draw lots/short straws.

 Uses the [NIST Randomness beacon](https://beacon.nist.gov/home) (refreshed every minute) for maximum fairness to ensure nobody gets mad about someone gaming the system.